gamblevore/speedie/Documentation/VM.md

 And considering that Speedie only has one compile-target (release builds ARE debug-builds), this means you can easily check the final output of your code.

-Using Perry's inbuilt godbolt.org... this gives speed-freaks an extra advantage, it is instant unlike godbolt.org!
+Perry's inbuilt ASM-viewer... has an extra advantage, it is instant!
+(Unlike godbolt.org)

 ### Other nice things to know abou: